nolanvray/ArduinoSoundProject/README.md

      - Create and save CSV files with data and timestamps.
      - Create and save graphs using Matplotlib (just for visual help).
 4. Use Isolation Forest and logic functions to make observations about the data.
      - Use Isolation Forest to detect anomalies in data.
-Anomalies occur when the sound stays consistent for a while, or when there are sudden flucuations.
+Anomalies occur when the sound stays consistent for a while, or when there are sudden fluctuations.
      - Analyze the data to find the loudest and quietist sound values of the most recent file, as well as a user specified date.
 All files from the specific date are analyzed and the extremes are returned.

 Here is a video showcasing this project running: (video here soon)